Can astrology make sense of cryptocurrency? Maren Altman and a million TikTok followers think so.

 Instead, the 22-year old posts astrology videos of all stripes, including ones focused on politics and celebrities (she predicted a major relationship shift for Kanye West and Kim Kardashian).
 In the astrology community, she’s reached one-name status, like Sting or Bono.

 Her most intriguing videos apply astrology to a particularly daunting realm: cryptocurrency.
-Anything with a verifiable birthday or creation date has a birth chart that can be read and, according to astrologists, gleaned for predictive information.
+Anything with a verifiable birthday or creation date has a birth chart that can be read and, according to astrologers, gleaned for predictive information.
 That means there’s astrology for relationships, pets, political movements and, yes, bitcoin.
 Skeptics are not on board, of course, and cynics might see it as a perfect match: Two things that feel like foreign languages to most people.
 Finding an edge in the crypto market is already a fuzzy art.
 Is attempting to use celestial bodies so far off?

 Maren’s prominence is part of a mainstreaming of astrology and its micro-genres, fueled by apps and social media.